 Do Not Run Out of Time to Resolve Your Compensation Case

-After a car accident in Los Angeles, your compensation claim might be resolved either with an insurance settlement or by going to court.
-If your case is resolved in court, the time you have to file a lawsuit is limited.
+After a car accident in Los Angeles, you can resolve your compensation claim either with an insurance settlement or by going to court.
+If you resolve your case in court, the time you have limited time to file a lawsuit.

 The California Code of Civil Procedure (CCP) §335.1 generally allows you to seek financial compensation via a personal injury lawsuit as long as you do so within two years of the date the accident occurred.
-Your legal team may explain the importance of complying with the statute of limitations and the risks that come with noncompliance.
-If given appropriate notice, your team might be able to ensure your lawsuit is filed on time.
+Your legal team may explain the importance of complying with the statute of limitations and the risks of non-compliance.
+If given appropriate notice, your team can ensure you file your lawsuit on time.

 There Are Benefits to Hiring a Car Accident Lawyer